lykmapipo/ngAA/README.md

         $authProvider.tokenPrefix = 'yourApp';
 });
 ```

+### tokenName
-- **tokenName :** Specify which key to use to retrieve token from the json response from the backend server.
+Specify which key to use to retrieve token from the json response from the backend server.
 Default to `token`.
 You can override this default on your module config as:
 ```js
 angular
 .module('yourApp',[